randomseed-io/smangler/doc/splitting.md

 # Splitting

-Splitting strings into substrings is realized by 3 API functions:
+Splitting strings into substrings is realized by these 3 API functions:

 * [`all-prefixes`][api-all-prefixes],
 * [`all-suffixes`][api-all-suffixes]